Dwyin7/CS6111-project1/README.md

         second input = (y,y,y,y,y,y,y,y,y,y), precision rate = 1
      3. Look for information on jaguar the car, starting with the query [jaguar].
-        With the threshold set as 0.9, the program can stop at the second iteration.
+        With the threshold set as 0.9, the program can stop at the second iteration with precesion rate =1.
      4. Look for information on jaguar the animal, starting with the query [jaguar].
-        With the threshold set as 0.9, the program can stop at the second iteration.
+        With the threshold set as 0.9, the program can stop at the second iteration with precesion rate =1.

    * Fetch the content: In our initial approach, we attempted to incorporate the content from the web pages along with the snippets.
 However, we discovered that the web content often contained a significant amount of irrelevant information, leading to deviations in the search results.
 Consequently, we opted to focus solely on the title and snippet, as they are more likely to offer concise and pertinent information.
+   * stemming: In our initial approach, we attempted to incorporate the stemming technique in tokenization process.
+However, we discovered that the stemmed word does not help to increase the accuracy.
+The reason might be that 1) loss of the meaning, with all words reduce to their root may potentially lose the nuances of meaning present in different word forms.
+This loss of granularity can result in less precise query expansion.
+2)search engine algorithm, Google search engine may already handle variants of words effectively without the need for stemming.